Equivalences and stratified flops: Equivalences of stratified Mukai flops

+using Corollary \ref{cor:intersections}.
+So the second line bundle restricts to $\O_{D^o_{s,-}} \{2(k-s+1)\}$ which is the same as the first line bundle.

-and the fact it is $\C^*$-equivariant. \end{Theorem} \begin{proof} The convolution of $\Theta_*(k,N)$ is obtained by taking repeated cones starting on the left.
-More precisely, if we consider the convolution of the partial complex
+{\bf Step 2.} Next we show that $\sT(k)$ is an $S_2$ sheaf.
+The convolution of $\Theta_*(k)$ is obtained by taking repeated cones starting on the right.
+If we consider the convolution of the partial complex

 then we have the exact triangle